Last Updated: July 12, 2025

 Can I live in the property I buy through a 1031 exchange?

 No, you can’t immediately live in a property bought through a 1031 exchange.
-The property must be held for investment or business use, typically for at least two years.
+Investors or business owners should keep the property for investment or business use, usually for at least two years.
 Personal use during this period may disqualify the exchange and trigger taxes.

 What happens if I miss the 180-day deadline?